 - Professional ethics/code of ethics

-- Diversity and its effect on client/counsellor interactions
+- Diversity as part of client/counsellor interactions

 2. The helping process